Saudia: Early years

-When U.S. President Franklin Delano Roosevelt presented a Douglas DC-3 as a gift to King Abdul Aziz Ibn Saud in 1945, the event marked the kingdom's gradual development of civil aviation.
+When U.S. President Franklin D. Roosevelt presented a Douglas DC-3 as a gift to King Abdulaziz in 1945, the event marked the kingdom's gradual development of civil aviation.
 The nation's flag carrier, Saudia, was founded as Saudi Arabian Airlines in September 1945 as a fully owned government agency under the control of the Ministry of Defense, with Trans World Airlines (TWA) running the airline under a management contract.

-The now-demolished Al-Kandara Airport, close to Jeddah, was the flag carrier's main base.
-Among the airline's early operations was a special flight from Lydda (Lod) in Palestine (today in Israel, site of Ben-Gurion International Airport), a British Mandate at that time, to carry Hajj pilgrims to Jeddah.
+The now-demolished Jeddah Airport, close to Jeddah, was the flag carrier's main base.
+Among the airline's early operations was a special flight from Lydda (Lod) in Palestine (today in Israel, site of Ben Gurion Airport), a British Mandate at that time, to carry Hajj pilgrims to Jeddah.
 The airline used five DC-3 aircraft to launch scheduled operations on the Jeddah-Riyadh-Hofuf-Dhahran route in March 1947.
 Its first international service was between Jeddah and Cairo.
 Service to Beirut, Karachi and Damascus followed in early 1948.
 The first of five Bristol 170s was received the following year.
 These aircraft offered the airline the flexibility of carrying both passengers and cargo.
+In 1959, Saudia opened its first aviation school, the Pilot Training Institute based in Jeddah Airport.
+It had 14 founding students out of the 20 nominees, with Baha Aldeen Asad appointed as the principal and Captain Norman B. Doerr as American supervisor.

 In 1962, the airline took delivery of two Boeing 720s, becoming the fourth Middle Eastern airline to fly jet aircraft after Middle East Airlines and Cyprus Airways with the de Havilland Comet in 1960 and El Al with the Boeing 707 in 1961.
 On 19 February 1963, the airline became a registered company, with King Faisal of Saudi Arabia signing the papers that declared Saudia a fully independent company.
 DC-6s and Boeing 707s were later bought, and the airline joined the AACO, the Arab Air Carriers' Organization.
 Services were started to Frankfurt, Geneva, Khartoum, London, Mumbai, Rabat, Sharjah, Tehran, Tripoli, and Tunis.